s3p0ms/EasyChatOSC/README.md

 By default, the first 8 characters of the window name are intercepted.
 The comments in the code are fake.
 I changed them manually.

 This can be achieved as follows

+# Important: The content in the picture is not the latest

 <img width="1323" height="1140" alt="image" src="https://github.com/user-attachments/assets/58845318-7df6-4553-a9a0-5e3978f4a3de" />